Land Ordinance of 1785: Layout of townships

-Each western township contained thirty-six square miles of land, planned as a square measuring six miles on each side, which was further subdivided into thirty six lots, each lot containing one square mile of land.
+Each western township contained thirty-six square miles of land, planned as a square measuring six miles on each side, which was further subdivided into thirty-six lots, each lot containing one square mile of land.
 The mathematical precision of the planning was the concerted effort of surveyors.
-Each township contained dedicated space for public education and other government uses, as five of the thirty six lots were reserved for government or public purposes.
-The thirty six lots of each township were numbered accordingly on each township's survey.
+Each township contained dedicated space for public education and other government uses, as five of the thirty-six lots were reserved for government or public purposes.
+The thirty-six lots of each township were numbered accordingly on each township's survey.
 The centermost land of each township corresponded to lot numbers 15, 16, 21 and 22 on the township survey, with lot number 16 dedicated specifically to public education.
 As the Land Ordinance of 1785 stated: "There shall be reserved the lot No. 16, of every township, for the maintenance of public schools within the said township."

 Knepper notes: "Sections number 8, 11, 26, and 29 in every township were reserved for future sale by the federal government when, it was hoped, they would bring higher prices because of developed land around them.
 Congress also reserved one third part of all gold, silver, lead, and copper mines to its own use, a bit of wishful thinking as regards Ohio lands."
 The ordinance also said "That three townships adjacent to Lake Erie be reserved, to be hereafter disposed of by Congress, for the use of the officers, men, and others, refugees from Canada, and the refugees from Nova Scotia, who are or may be entitled to grants of land under resolutions of Congress now existing."
 This was not possible, as the area next to Lake Erie was property of Connecticut, so the Canadians had to wait until the establishment of the Refugee Tract in 1798.

+The ordinance determined that some townships should be sold entire, and other townships should be sold by lots.
+It was specified that this would be done in such a way that all townships contiguous to one sold entire would be sold by lots, and vice versa.
+The same applied to the fractional parts of the townships.